nodejs/node/doc/api/deprecations.md

 <!-- type=misc -->

-Node.js may deprecate APIs when either: (a) use of the API is considered to be unsafe, (b) an improved alternative API has been made available, or (c) breaking changes to the API are expected in a future major release.
+Node.js may deprecate APIs when either: (a) use of the API is considered to be unsafe, (b) an improved alternative API is available, or (c) breaking changes to the API are expected in a future major release.

 Node.js utilizes three kinds of Deprecations: